Farmers studying outside

 • Improved incomes and living conditions of smallholders and their families;

-• Professionalizing producers and their organisations;
+• Professionalising producers and their organisations;

 • Practicing climate-smart agriculture